 A year ago I reported on my train journey from Massachussetts to Arizona.
 That journey took me to a conference that's part of a series.
 The next installment of this conference series will take place on Malta starting Sunday, and again I plan to get there without leaving the ground, at least if you count ferries as being on the ground.
 While I will happily admit this may not be quite as exciting as getting through Texas, given the nice feedback I got on the Tucson posts I will write another travelogue on this tour.

-“Not quite as exciting” certainly applies in that I did not start from Boston's South Station but, at least in spirit, from Dossenheim's OEG-Bahnhof, which, although about as busy, has a lot less cosmopolitan air around it that the South Station.
+“Not quite as exciting” certainly applies in that I did not start from Boston's South Station but, at least in spirit, from Dossenheim's OEG-Bahnhof, which, although about as busy, has a lot less cosmopolitan air around it than the South Station.
 To make up for the lack of that sort of excitement, at least the OEG plan did not work out as I had hoped (read on to learn in what sense).

 “Not quite as exciting” also seems a particularly friendly understatement right now, as I sit in the boring old RE73 to Karlsruhe together with about a hundred doom-scrolling commuters and a surprisingly large number of passengers just staring out of the window into the plain of the Upper Rhine Valley.